-- 1. Clean the accessible surfaces of the Tube Rotator according to the general instructions above. - 2.
-To change the drum position manually, hold the drum with one hand and press the solenoid release button.
+1. Clean the accessible surfaces of the Tube Rotator according to the general instructions above.

 - 3. Rotate the drum manually and release the solenoid release button. - 4.
-Rotate the drum until it is locked by the solenoid.

-5. Clean the surfaces that were not accessible before according to the general instructions above.
+Rotate the drum until it is locked by the solenoid. - 5.
+Clean the surfaces that were not accessible before according to the general instructions above.